shash29-dev/STEP/README.md

 ### Pre-trained Weights
-Download trained models and consolidated Jsons from [Here](https://iitgnacin-my.sharepoint.com/:f:/g/personal/17210095_iitgn_ac_in/EtY-IJh0jtFBmRwn8UCDL-0BcnZrBZXa3_U1PH0kV3g0WQ?e=X49z10)
+Download the trained models and consolidated Jsons from [Here](https://iitgnacin-my.sharepoint.com/:f:/g/personal/17210095_iitgn_ac_in/EtY-IJh0jtFBmRwn8UCDL-0BcnZrBZXa3_U1PH0kV3g0WQ?e=X49z10)

-Place downloaded models at as pointed by the key `snaps.model_save_dir` in `config` flag, and `.json` file as mentioned in Dataset section.
+Place downloaded models at location pointed by the key `snaps.model_save_dir` in `config` flag; and the `.json` file as mentioned in Dataset section.

 # Running STEP on your Videos
 `Coming Soon`

 # Acknowledgements
-Code in this repository is inspired and use utilities from : [MMPose](https://github.com/open-mmlab/mmpose), [PyTracking](https://github.com/visionml/pytracking).
+Code in this repository is uses utilities from : [MMPose](https://github.com/open-mmlab/mmpose), [PyTracking](https://github.com/visionml/pytracking).
 We thank the authors for their amazing works and sharing the code.

 # Bib
 ```